llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 Even though Clacc translates OpenACC to OpenMP, Clacc currently does not support OpenACC and OpenMP in the same source.
-Doing so would require, for example, extensions to data sharing analyses to consider the interactions between OpenACC and OpenMP directives and clauses.
+Doing so would require, for example, extensions to data attribute analyses to consider the interactions between OpenACC and OpenMP directives and clauses.
 Thus, Clacc reports an error diagnostic if `-fopenmp` is specified on the Clang command line when OpenACC support is enabled by any `-fopenacc*` option.
 To implement this, Clacc extends the Clang driver to just pass the relevant command-line options to the Clang front end, and it extends the front end to produce the error diagnostic.
 Thus, specifying `-cc1` to bypass the driver does not